Key Lime Pie Recipe. Vegan. Gluten-Free-Friendly. Frozen and Other Variations.

 Posted on 19th of August, 2013 by Lévana

-Key Lime Pie is a sort of citrus lover dream, but it has a few less-than-ideal trademarks I am forever trying to dance around:
+This Key Lime Pie recipe is a sort of citrus lover dream, but it has a few less-than-ideal trademarks I am forever trying to dance around:

 1- It uses key limes, the tiny and delicious Florida variety so prized for its intense flavor and fragrance; expensive, and in season only briefly.

 2- It uses sweetened condensed milk.

 In my constant tinkering I believe I have found a wonderful way to make Key Lime Pie, taking some poetic license in the name of nutritional correctness, using regular limes, coconut milk, tapioca, and no eggs.
 I am sharing.
 It doesn’t hurt that it can very easily be made Gluten-Free, and that it is naturally Vegan.
 Feedback please!

 Now that coconut oil is increasingly available at a reasonable price, at health food stores, online, and at price clubs, I am experimenting baking with it, with wonderful results.

 I am instructing you to use a 12 inch pie plate, but you can also make the recipe using 2 9-inch plates.

 Too lazy to press the crust up the sides of the plate?
 Do it the lazy way, as I do, and press it all firmly in the bottom.

 Key Lime Pie being a huge crowd pleaser, I often tweak some details, always with great results which I am sharing with you at the bottom of this post.